 - Failure to follow these requirements will result in industrial action being unlawful.

-- Notification of ballots and their outcomes are normally communicated directly to The Principal or the Director of HR and the University’s response will be co-ordinated centrally.
+- Notification of ballots and their outcomes are normally communicated directly to The Principal or the Executive Director of People and Organisational Development and the University’s response will be co-ordinated centrally.

 Assessing the Potential Impact of Industrial Action

 - Line managers (HoS/DoRIs/HoService) are required to assess the likely impact of industrial action in order to make appropriate arrangements, and put contingency plans in place to protect normal operations and minimise any potential disruption to students, staff or visitors to the University.

 - Normally, communication will be sent to all staff asking them to confirm their intention to participate or not in industrial action.
 It is entirely appropriate for managers to ask/request staff about their intentions and they should ensure they do so courteously.
 Staff are obliged to answer truthfully if they are asked to confirm if they have taken part in industrial action.

 - It is important that staff are not in any way victimised for taking a decision to participate in lawful industrial action.